 Create Two Custom Templates

 Update: Since this blog, I have put in quite a few hours building out Redwood.
-Currently, the home page is almost completely built out with the header, slider, main content area and footer that have already been built out.
+Currently, the home page is almost completely built out with the header, slider, main content area, and footer that have already been built out.
 I still have to work on the interior pages, however, I figure that we’re off to a good start with it only being February.
-I would love for the website to be live by July so check back for blog posting on it around that time.
+I would love for the website to be live by July so check back for a blog posting on it around that time.